 Storms are a fact of life in the Portland and Vancouver areas.
 Snowstorms, rain storms, wind storms – they make the news, can disrupt our lives, and occasionally knock down trees.
 And when they do, the safest thing to do is call a tree service company experienced in emergency tree removal.
-If you haven’t dealt with a fallen tree before, or even if you have, here are the steps you should take if a tree has fallen on your property or home.
+If you haven’t dealt with a fallen tree before, or even if you have, here are the steps you should take if a tree has fallen on your property or home from a leading tree expert near you in Portland, OR.

 What Happens If A Neighbor’s Tree Fell on My House?